DSC-UIUC/rbay-backend/README.md

 <a name="getuserpostings" id="getuserpostings"></a>
 **GET /getUserPostings**

 Retrieves all the postings that a current user has created or applied to using their valid `idToken`.
 If `idToken` is invalid or expired, this call fails.
+If the current user is a professor, they will receive information about the applicants.
+If the user is a student, they will not receive any information about the applicants.

 Request Query (URL encoded parameters):
 ```